Does sewing save you money? Maybe. Maybe not. Planning helps…a lot.

-A highly rated book that explain your wardrobe does not have to be boring.
+A highly rated book that explains your wardrobe does not have to be boring.
 There are examples of color palettes to help you get a feel for how to choose colors.
 She writes what the purpose is for the neutral colors, the main colors, and the accent colors.
 Very informative.
 Released a lot of creativity for me.

-Which brings me to this book: How to Get Dressed by Alison Freer.
+This brings me to this book: How to Get Dressed by Alison Freer.

 Another book I highly recommend.
 Alison Freer is a Hollywood costume designer.
-She shows how to look like a movie star with clothes that fit and why good clothes opens all the doors for you.
+She shows how to look like a movie star with clothes that fit and why good clothes open all the doors for you.
 Lots of hints and tips.
 She explains how to be your own costume designer by finding your own Signature Style.
 I used to impulse buy.
 Now, I buy with intention.
 I shop with a plan, buying only what I need.
 BIG, BIG SAVINGS!!!
 A fun read, too.

 ✅ Related tutorial: Flattering clothes for a big stomach

-Which brings me to this book: The Palmer/Pletsch Complete Guide to Fitting.
+This brings me to this book: The Palmer/Pletsch Complete Guide to Fitting.

 This is a revised book of an older one I have.
 A great book about fitting using your existing tissue patterns.
-The secret to making heads turn is well made clothes that fit.
+The secret to making heads turn is well-made clothes that fit.
 A must-have for every sewist.
 Plenty of pictures and easy-to-read instructions.

 It dawned on me that I follow these ideas when decorating my homes.
 All my furniture is basic, mixed with a few less expensive pieces to set a mood.
-Except for a few rooms, paint is a neutral color.
+Except for a few rooms, the paint is a neutral color.
 I will rotate or sew any drapes, pillows, or cushions to add texture and/or color.
 Change out a few pictures, knickknacks, or a lamp or two.
 My basic furniture still works, but the cost of redecorating is minimal.
 I have the same furniture, but it looks totally different with any seasonal or mood transformations chosen from my home dec collections.

 ✅ Related tutorial: Butterfly Applique Pillow Sewing Tutorial

-This is the same concept used for capsule wardrobe.
+This is the same concept used for capsule wardrobes.
 Instead of keeping a stash of home dec items, you keep a stash of accessories to decorate your outfit.
-Keep adding a couple new pieces reflecting the current fashion and seasonal items.
-Store your seasonal clothing items and use the next year instead of sewing all new clothes for each season for each year.
+Keep adding a couple of new pieces reflecting the current fashion and seasonal items.
+Store your seasonal clothing items and use them the next year instead of sewing all new clothes for each season for each year.
 BIG BUCKS SAVED!!!

 ADJUSTMENT NO. 5: LEARN TO ALTER AND MIX PATTERNS